 How Mental Health and Stress Have Affected Mainland by Natalie Brady

 As a senior at Mainland Regional, I’ve had my ups and downs in the mental health department all throughout high school, and even before then.
-With some losses that left me at rock bottom and some wins that have made me fly to Mars and back, I can assure you that mental health is a continuous struggle for many people, including me, who challenges and battles with the topic on the daily.
+With some losses that left me at rock bottom and some wins that have made me fly to Mars and back, I can assure you that mental health is a continuous struggle for many people, including me, who challenges and battles with the daily.
 Mental health can be affected in multiple ways like the people you surround yourself with and the environment you're in, but today I will specifically be talking about how mental health and the feeling of stress in school and how it’s affecting those in our very own Corral.

 To comment on their opinions and some of my questions on this topic, I’ve spoken to two seniors, April Walsh and Giovana Tornetta.
-Both students have different views on mental health and stress scenes, which I felt like could help other students see the different effects of the topic.
+Both students have different views on mental health and stress scenes, which I could help other students see the different effects of the topic.

 One of the first questions I asked all the people I interviewed was how they were feeling mentally in general.
 I wanted to get to know people on a deeper level, as mental health and the feeling of stress is not an easy topic for some people.
 One response I got was from Gia, which was how she’s been feeling great now that she is back in school and surrounded by good teachers and great friends and not cooped up in her room for half of the day.
 On the other side of the spectrum, April commented on how she just hasn’t been feeling mentally good for a while, not just because of school.
 She then brought herself up in the summer, saying her mental health was a bit better than it was before, but in general, it just hasn’t been the best.

 Following the responses, I then asked both April and Gia how they were feeling mentally now that we were back in-person and if there were any stressors in their lives.
 For me personally, I’m in the middle of liking being around people but hating social interaction in school and being petrified of what the future holds.
 April agrees, replying with “I’m way more anxious being in school.
 There’s not a day that goes by where I don’t have an anxiety attack in class.
 This year especially, being a senior, I’m incredibly anxious about my future which causes me to be in a depressive episode constant.”
 I then questioned what some of the anxiety-causers were to her.
-“Adding on, I’ve definitely been more stressed this year than ever.
+“Adding on, I’ve more stressed this year than ever.
 I have more schoolwork and I’m still trying to figure out colleges and jobs.”

 On the topic of stress and stressors, I asked a question about the stress levels in school and their opinions on them.
 Gia replied, saying she hadn’t seen anything psychical like the bouncing of people’s legs or anything like that, rather she’d just heard about it.
 April commented about how she felt that they were way too high and that they shouldn’t be as high as they are.
 I then asked Gia if she had ever skipped a class or school because of her stress levels and her mental health, which she replied with “I do sometimes take time off of school and classes because having mental health days are important, but you can’t just use your mental health as an excuse to not being held accountable for your academic responsibilities.”